Can Dating Apps Detect AI Photos? Avoid Bans [2026]

 Compression and metadata structures.
 Real smartphone photos have specific JPEG compression artifacts and embedded metadata (camera model, GPS, timestamps).
 AI outputs have different underlying structures even when the visible image looks authentic.

-Google's SynthID has watermarked over 10 billion pieces of content since 2023.
-These invisible markers are embedded at the pixel level.
+Google's SynthID watermarks AI-generated content at the pixel level.
+These invisible markers are embedded in the image data itself.
 Your photo looks normal.
 Detection systems read it like a barcode.

 Most AI photo services optimize for how images look to human eyes.
 They ignore what's happening at the pixel level, which is exactly what detection systems analyze.